DevExpress-Examples/blazor-dxcombobox-bind-to-enum/README.md

 <!-- default badges end -->
 # ComboBox for Blazor - Bind to an enumeration

-This example demonstrates how to create a wrapper class that obtains enumeration values and passes them to the component's `Data` property.
+This example demonstrates how to create a wrapper class that obtains enumeration values and passes them to the ComboBox component's `Data` property.

 ![Bind Combobox to Enum](images/BindComboboxToEnum.png)